Interview Questions: “Where do you See Yourself in Five Years”

 Don’t Get Too Detailed

 Every employer will appreciate ambition and goals.
 However, they don’t want to hear your whole life’s plan.
 If you’re too specific, you might bring up the goals you have for yourself that the company feels like it can’t meet.
 You really only want to stress the thing you’re going to accomplish in the position.
 Anything outside of that and they’re not really interested in it.
-Don’t fall into the trap of getting sidetracked talking about things like starting a family or taking that vacation you’ve been day-dreaming about.
+Of course, you can mention things such as the coding classes you took as a kid (maybe from one of those online programs for kids) or the internships you completed during your grad years.
+But, anything more than that wouldn’t be appreciated.
+And definitely, don’t fall into the trap of getting sidetracked talking about things like starting a family or taking that vacation you’ve been daydreaming about.

 Don’t Flip Flop